 We regularly review several operating and financial metrics to evaluate our business, measure our performance, identify trends affecting our business, formulate our business plan and make strategic decisions.
-We believe the number of LDDs installed and LALs implanted are indicators of our ability to drive adoption and generate revenue.
+We believe the number of LDDs installed and, LALs implanted are indicators of our ability to drive adoption and generate revenue.
 We believe these are important metrics for our business.
 We may not yet be able to accurately assess seasonality and other trends, and we will continue to evaluate our business in the future using these and other financial metrics as we observe trends in our business.

 We believe the number of LDDs sold in each quarter and our LDD installed base at the end of each period are important metrics as they represent an installed base into which we can sell our LALs.
+Our third quarter was consistent with the typical seasonality patterns for cataract surgery volumes, which tend to be softer in the third quarter due primarily to summer vacation schedules.

-2024 2023
+2023

-Q1 Q1 Q2 Q3 Q4
+Q1 Q2 Q3 Q1 Q2 Q3 Q4

-LDDs Sold 66 56 67 66 77
+LDDs Sold 56 67 66 40 49 49 57

-Installed Base at End of Period 732 456 523 589 666
+Installed Base at End of Period 456 523 589 246 294 343 400